 As the Court can readily determine from the summary of anticipated testimony above, none of the anticipated testimony is unreasonably cumulative or duplicative.
 Rather, all of the anticipated testimony goes to central and now-disputed issues in the case.
-The Court should be aware that, at every turn, Defendant appears ready to brand Ms. Giuffre as a "liar" who cannot be believed.
-Thus, obtaining witnesses, like control, who can corroborate that she is telling the truth is more important in this case than it would be in many others.
-It is equally important that Ms. Giuffre be able to depose the witnesses who can refute Defendant's testimony.

 The Court can also readily determine that Ms. Giuffre has not had any prior opportunity to obtain discovery of the witnesses she seeks to depose.
 The case is only now in the fact discovery phase, and she has had no opportunity to previously depose these third-party witnesses.